Three Lebanese Journalists killed in Israeli Strike

 Around 60,000 people have been displaced in northern Israel by Hezbollah’s rocket fire.
 The Israeli government has declared that returning them to their home is a priority.

-According to a statement by the Israeli foreign ministry, two people were killed in a Hezbollah missile attack on Majd al-Krum in Israel’s north.
+According to a statement by the Israeli ministry, two people were killed in a Hezbollah missile attack on Majd al-Krum in Israel’s north.

 Satellite imagery examined by BBC in southern Lebanon shows that Israel’s intensified bombardment campaign has caused more building damage in two weeks than it did during a year-long cross-border conflict.